8 Reasons Your Business Should Have Its Own Blog

 Building trust among your audience and potential customers is incredibly important.
-Running a business blog gives you the perfect opportunity to do just that.
+Running a corporate blog gives you the perfect opportunity to do just that.
 By writing informative, industry-specific blog posts, you are able to establish yourself as an expert in your niche.

 And if your competition is not doing the same, or you are simply doing a better job at it, you clearly have the advantage in the eyes of the customers.
 Customers want to do business with companies who know all about the field in which they operate and can offer expert information on any topic related to that field.
-Having a corporate blog allows you to flex those muscles and cement yourself as an industry expert.
+Having a blog allows you to flex those muscles and cement yourself as an industry expert.

-As mentioned previously, there’s nothing Google loves more than the creation of new, high quality content.
+As mentioned previously, there’s nothing Google loves more than the creation of new, high-quality content.
 Updating your blog regularly with new, informative blog posts gives you just that.
 And on top of that, these blog posts provide the perfect avenue for building good SEO content.

 Using the right keywords for your industry in your blog posts will do wonders for your SEO.
 While you can optimize the static content on your website until the cows come home, creating new SEO-friendly content on your business blog is going to where you’re going to see the real gains.

 This enables you to attract more traffic organically, without having to spend a lot on sponsored links and Google Adwords.
 If your blog is getting people to your website and, even better, engaging them to stay on your website for longer, you’re doing a great job.
 Which is another great thing about blogs.
-They can not only attract people to your website, they can also provide interaction and keep them there.
+They do not only attract people to your website, but they can also provide interaction and keep them there.

 By now, every small business owner knows that they need to have a presence on social media sites as well.
 However, many don’t know what to populate these sites with on a regular basis.
 You can’t just be posting the same information about your products and services over and over.

 The entire process of branding and defining the right brand for your company is a fairly complex one, but your blog is a great place to begin that process.
-Use your blog posts to establish the tone.
+Use your blog posts to establish your tone.
 You can even use the blog to experiment with approaches and see what works best before committing to one.

 Blog posts are a great place to develop consistency in the way in which you present yourself and your business to your customers.
 It’s also a great place to display your values as a company and establish a business personality that sets you apart from the rest.